 In addition to their L-39Cs, Apache Aviation operate several TB-30 Epsilon turboprop training aircraft which have occasionally performed at airshows such as the Meeting de France, Apache Aviation’s home show in Dijon.
+The company owns a Fairchild Metroliner, used as the jet team’s dedicated support plane.
 It has long been expected that the L-39C fleet may be replaced with new L-39NGs in the future, sponsorship permitting.

 The Breitling Jet Team’s display was split into two sections.
 The first part of the display featured formation passes, loops and rolls by all six or seven aircraft, with formations named after Breitling products such as the Blackbird, Avenger and Chronomat.
 The more dynamic second half includes manoeuvres such as:

 - Galactic Crossing (five vs. one opposing barrel rolls)

 - Sky Racer Break (five-ship inverted bomb burst)